• Skip to primary navigation

 Instructions

-• Boil potatoes - In a large pot, bring salted water to a rolling boil.
-Add peeled potatoes to the water and cook for 15-20 minutes or until tender.
+• Boil potatoes – While the garlic roasts, start the potatoes.
+In a large pot, add peeled potatoes.
+Add enough broth to cover the potatoes then bring the broth to a boil.
+Once the water begins to boil, salt the water and cook for 15-20 minutes or until fork tender.
+(Photo 5)

-• Serve - Spoon the potatoes into a serving bowl and serve immediately.
+• Serve - Transfer to a serving bowl and top with chives.
+Serve immediately.
+(Photo 10)

 What to serve with Garlic Mashed Potatoes